TheSmartCooking/Front-end/content/privacy-policy.md

 ## Introduction

-Welcome to {{ appTitle }}.
+Welcome to Smart Cooking ©!

 Your privacy is important to us.
 This Privacy Policy explains how we collect, use, and protect your personal data when you visit our website.

 ## Information We Collect